browserengineering/book/book/invalidation.md

 create the duplicate `children` entries, and end up duplicating the web page on your screen.

-The core issue here is what's called *idempotency*: if we're keeping the layout tree around instead of rebuilding it from scratch each time, we're going to be calling `layout` multiple times, and we need repeated calls not to make any extra changes.
-More formally, a function is idempotent if calling it twice in a row with the same arguments yields the same result.
+The core issue here is what's called *idempotence*: if we're keeping the layout tree around instead of rebuilding it from scratch each time, we're going to be calling `layout` multiple times, and we need repeated calls not to make any extra changes.
+More formally, a function is idempotent if calling it twice in a row with the same inputs and dependencies yields the same result.
 Assignments to fields are idempotent---if you assign a field the same value twice, it's gets the same value as assigning it once---but methods like `append` aren't.

 Here, the issue is easy to fix by replacing the `children` array instead of just modifying it: